tinyCLUNX33

 The USB differential clock generation is already integrated in the SoM.
 Here is the description of how it works internally.

-The extra free output clock may be looped back to the external input clock pin, so that the PLL provides a clock with an arbitrary frequency directly to the FPGA.
+The onboard 60MHz clock may be looped back to the external input clock pin, so that the PLL provides a clock directly to the FPGA.
+If this frequency is unsuitable for the application, users can also utilize the Si5351 oscillator on the devkit to generate arbitrary frequencies.

-The FPGA can use the external input clock, routed to its pin H8, which is a primary clock pin (PCLK), usable for DDR I/O.
+The FPGA can use the external input clock, routed to its pin H8

 The timer cores are further providing Zephyr with timers, used for ensuring a constant system tick interrupt part of RTOS scheduling.